Kopassus: SAT-81 Gultor Counter-terrorism group

-Command Structure
+Command structure

 Training

 The unit actively conduct training and joint operation with United States Army Special Forces, SFOD-D, Special Air Service Regiment, CIA, MOSSAD, GSG9.

 Kopassus participates in bilateral training exercises with international partners.
 After resuming military ties in 2003, Australia's special operations unit, the Special Air Service Regiment, conducts an annual counter terrorism exercise, with Australia and Indonesia taking turns to host the event.

 In July 2011, Kopassus and Chinese special forces held a joint counter terrorism exercise called Exercise Sharp Knife, held in Bandung, Java.
 In July 2012, Exercise Sharp Knife II was held in Jinan, China.

 In 2015, Kopassus and South Korea 707th Special Mission Battalion held a joint counter terrorism exercise in South Korea.

 On 19 February 2018, Kopassus and 9 Para SF held a joint exercise called Garuda Sakti in Cipatat, Bandung.

 On 7 February 2019, Kopassus and Special Service Group held a joint counter terrorism exercise called Elang Strike in Pabbi, Pakistan.

 In May 2019, former Secretary of Defense Ryamizard Ryacudu and United States Acting Secretary of Defense Patrick M. Shanahan announced a joint combined exercise training in 2020.
 The exercise to be held in Indonesia would focus on combat medic training.

 In February 2020, the Asia Times reported that Kopassus recently took part in a full–on combat training exercise with the United States 1st Special Forces Command (Airborne) at Fort Bragg, United States, and that it was the first combat training exercise with the US since a 15-year military embargo was lifted in 2005.

 In November 2021, the 1st Scout Ranger Regiment have conducted joint training with Kopassus operators.

 Uniform and Attributes

 Brief History of Kopassus Attributes

 The Kopassus (then RPKAD) red beret was first used in 1954-1968 and was designed by Lieutenant Dodo Sukamto.
 It was first used during a ceremony on 5 October 1954.
 This emblem consists of a bayonet, anchors representing abilities in the sea and wings as high mobility.
 The beret emblem used in 1968 until now with slight changes from the initial design, the bayonet is more slender than the Commando knife and the wingspan is more wing coat like the Wing of the Army designs.
 The iconic Kopassus Camouflage pattern called Loreng Darah Mengalir (Flowing Blood pattern), introduced in 1964 pattern was originally intended to be a copy of the WW2 era British Denison brushstroke camouflage for issue to the RPKAD.
 However, an error at the original manufacturing plant resulted in the vertical, vine-like stripes that characterize this unique pattern.
 The original version illustrated, with some variation in color and type of fabric, saw service between 1964 and 1986 (at which time the entire Armed Forces were outfitted in a copy of British DPM).
 The second pattern shown was revived for issue to Kopassus in 1995 but in a slightly varied design, worn for ceremonial & training purposes only.
-For other purpose regular TNI patern (DPM) was used instead.
+For other purpose the regular TNI pattern (DPM and today the Loreng Kostrad) was used instead.